uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 ```

 The last line means that an “if” statement starts with the terminal “if”, then has an expression (that’s the true/false decision in an “if” statement), a colon, and a block, followed by an optional “else” block (indicated by the square brackets).

-If you search for the non-terminal “block:” in the grammar, you’ll see that it can be an indented group of statements, or a simple statement.
+If you search the [Python language grammar](https://docs.python.org/3/reference/grammar.html) for the non-terminal “block:” in the grammar, you’ll see that it can be an indented group of statements, or a simple statement.
 If you keep following up on these, you’ll find out that a statement can (eventually) be another “if” statement.
 These two productions use the vertical line “|” as a shortcut to show that they are alternatives for an “if_stmt”.
 Grammars like this are the way that a programming language designer specifies the rules of the language.

 The entire grammar for Python is only about 500 lines long, which might seem like a lot, but it’s not bad considering that it specifies the syntax rules for an entire programming language, and is able to process any Python program that anyone will ever come up with!

-In practice, regular expressions do the simple tasks like recognising numbers and variable names, and the grammar is used for the things that the regular expression can’t do.
+In practice, regular expressions do the simple tasks, like recognising numbers and variable names, and the grammar is used for the things that the regular expression can’t do.

 ## What next?